gavinln/angular_vm/README.md

 11. Run unit tests using the [Karma][13] test runner with the [Jasmine][14] framework.

     ```bash
-    grunt test
+    grunt karma:unit
     ```

-12. Type `exit` to quit the virtual machine

-13. To destroy the VM
+12. To keep the unit tests running while you update the code
+    ```bash
+    grunt karma:unitAuto
     ```

+13. To stop the server type `Ctrl+C`

+14. Type `exit` to quit the virtual machine

+15. To halt the VM type (fast to startup after a halt command)

+    ```
+    vagrant halt
+    ```

+16. To destroy the VM (slow to create VM after a destroy command)

+    ```
-    vagrant destroy -f
+    vagrant destroy
     ```

 [10]: http://www.jshint.com/